 3. When properly structured, owning commercial real estate instead of leasing can (doesn’t guarantee) give you more control over your annual occupancy costs.
 Once the mortgage cost is covered, you can adjust the “rent expense” to fit your needs more closely.

 4. Financing, closing and other soft costs with a 504 loan helps reduce out of pocket expenses when business owners make the decision to purchase commercial property and only want to spend the minimum amount of cash necessary.

 5. The lack of balloon payments, calls or negative loan covenants enable borrowers to enjoy control and peace of mind with less lender micro-management.

 6. When well-organized, borrowers and lenders can close in as little as 45 days allowing the business owner to take possession of their new property as soon as possible.

-8. Future sales of properties financed by our 504 loans are benefited by having assumable mortgages at today’s historically low interest rates.
+8. Future sales of properties financed by our 504 loans are benefited by having assumable mortgages.

 SBA 7 (a) Program:

-4. The guarantee is use to encourage lenders that might not otherwise make the loan.
+3. The guarantee is used to encourage lenders that might not otherwise make the loan.
 The SBA guaranty assures the lender that if the borrower does not repay the loan, the Government will reimburse the lender for its loss, up to the percentage of SBA’s guaranty.
 Note that the borrower still remains responsible for repaying the full outstanding amount of the loan.